FC Fleury 91 (women)

 FC Fleury 91 Cœur d'Essonne is a French women's football club based in Fleury-Mérogis.
-The club is the female section of Championnat National 2 men's club FC Fleury 91.
-The club was originally founded in 2003 as FCF Val d'Orge, but was then renamed in 2017 after joining with the men's club.
-They currently play in the Division 1 Féminine, the first division of women's football in France.
+They currently play in the Première Ligue, the first division of women's football in France.
 They have played in this league since 2017.

 History

-The club was founded in 2003 initially to train two teams of young female players.
+The club was founded in 2003 as FCF Val d'Orge, initially to train two teams of young players.
 The next season, they fused with a senior team.
 In 2006, the senior team reached the Division d'Honneur.
-In 2012, they were promoted to Division 2 in 2012.
+In 2012, they were promoted to the Division 2 Féminine in 2012.

-In 2017, after winning the Division 2 season, then-FCF Val d'Orge was promoted to Division 1 Féminine.
-The club then joined with FC Fleury 91 and was renamed.
+In 2017, after winning the Division 2 season, then-FCF Val d'Orge was promoted to Division 1 Féminine, now known as the Première Ligue.
+The club then joined with the Championnat National 2 men's section FC Fleury 91 and was renamed.